bpucker/MGSE/README.md

 1) `--ref` A very simple TAB-separated text file with information about chromosome, start, and end of regions which should be used as a reference set for the coverage calculation.

 2) `--gff` A GFF3 file with genes which should serve as reference regions.
+Only the GFF3 file produced by BUSCO can be used here.

 3) `--busco` This will extract the single copy BUSCOs from the provided TSV file.